-The Resident Steering Group are now looking at a range of options.
+The Resident Steering Group are now looking at a range of options developed with the Architects PRP.
 Click on the Alice Shepherd & Oak tab above and then the consultation tab to see the latest proposals.

 On Wednesday 13th June 2018, the 4 Estates Forum met with Richard Hill, One Housing’s Chief Executive, to find out how they intend to respond to the results of the Stock Condition Survey.

 At that meeting (the full details of what he said at the meeting are set out in the June 2018 newsletters for each estate) Richard Hill suggested three initial areas on the Island where One Housing Group could start to work with residents to develop options for their homes.

 These options could range from doing nothing, refurbishment, infills, partial or full regeneration.
 The three areas he suggested where consultation with residents could commence were:

 The 4 Estates Forum were not happy as the residents in these areas had not put themselves forward for such a consultation.
 Other areas on the estates which might have welcomed a conversation about the future of their blocks appeared to have been excluded.

 One Housing Group have since written to the residents concerned on Friday 15th June 2018.